The Arts

 • build confidence.

 Our Music programme consists of a mix of theoretical and practical components, with students spending much of their time learning and perfecting songs for performance.
 To encourage engagement most of the songs are chosen by students themselves, with guidance from the teacher.
-The Rock and Blues genres are emphasised the most, however other genres such as Pop, RnB, Rap, Metal, and Country are also explored.

 Our Music students are equipped with the skills to form bands and work together as a team.
 The aim is for our students to enjoy Music and develop lifelong skills.